Contract Operations

 The approach followed in this paragraph is the same as that developed in the TxO2 Client-side Validation chapter using our beloved cryptographic characters Alice and Bob.

 This time the explanation contains an important difference: Bob is not simply validating the client-side validated data that Alice shows him.
 He is actually asking Alice to add some additional data that will give Bob some degree of ownership over the contract expressed as a hidden reference to one of his Bitcoin UTXOs.
-Let's see how the process works in practice for a State Transition (one of fundamental Contract Operations):
+Let's see how the process works in practice for a State Transition (one of the fundamental Contract Operations):

-1. Bob, through some informational data, encoded in an invoice, instructs Alice to create a New state that follows the rules of the contract and which embeds a new seal definition pointing to one his UTXOs in a concealed form (more on that later).
+Bob, through some informational data, encoded in an invoice, instructs Alice to create a New state that follows the rules of the contract and which embeds a new seal definition pointing to one of his UTXOs in a concealed form (more on that later).
 In this way, Alice assigns Bob some ownership of the new state: for example, ownership of a certain amount of tokens.

 For the detailed process of a contract transfer with the RGB stack, see the related section.